Astronomy Essentials

 Seeing Venus in the daytime

-In late 2023, if you look east before sunrise, you can easily see Venus.
-This fall is also a good time to look for Venus in the east after sunrise.
-The planet reached its greatest brilliancy for this morning apparition on September 19.
-It’ll remain a dazzlingly bright light in the morning sky through the end of the year.
+In the northern spring and summer 2025 – or southern fall and winter – look east before sunrise.
+That’s when you can easily see Venus.
+And it’s also a good time to look for Venus in the east after sunrise.
+The planet will reach its greatest brilliancy for this morning apparition on April 27.
+It’ll remain a dazzlingly bright light in the morning sky through October.

-It reached its greatest elongation – its greatest apparent distance from the sunrise – on October 23, 2023.
-And now, Venus is descending each morning in the east before sunrise.
-It’s getting closer to the sunrise each day until it disappears from view in March 2024.
+It will reach its greatest elongation – its greatest apparent distance from the sunrise – on May 31 – June 1, 2025.
+Venus is now ascending each morning in the east before sunrise.

 The very best time to see Venus during the day is when the moon is nearby.
-Check out the chart below for a great opportunity to see Venus in a blue sky on the morning of November 9, 2023.
+Check out the charts below for a great opportunity to see Venus in a blue sky on the mornings of April 23 – 25, 2025.

 If you catch a good photo of Venus, be sure to submit it to EarthSky!